 We still believe a complex and comprehensive County bill such as the RTLO is problematic, especially considering the possible long-term ramifications of COVID-19.

-Proposed Cook County Property Tax Increase
+Cook County Property Tax Study

 Property taxes remain a major concern for all practitioners and consumers.
 In December 2020, Cook County Treasurer Maria Pappas released a study that showed property tax increases for both residential and commercial properties over the last 20 years, including an overall increase of 164% in residential and 81% in commercial property taxes in Chicago.
 The Treasurer’s study helps to connect the dots.
 Increases in property tax rates are harmful to everybody, whether you are a landlord, tenant or private property owner.